icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 there is no stream element, the payload continuation is empty.

 {% callout type="information" %}
-The IceRPC core may not provide a payload continuation for outgoing responses in all programming languages.
+IceRPC may not provide a payload continuation for outgoing responses in all programming languages.
 In this case, the stream element is encoded at the end of the payload.
 {% /callout %}

 If the stream element type is an optional type (for example, an `int32?`), the stream is encoded like a stream of: